A Heart for our Community (Jonah)

 I would never wish brokenness on anyone, but it’s what God used in Jonah’s life, and it’s what he’s used in mine too.

 Before Jonah is used by God, he has to be broken by God.
 And so chapters 1 and 2 are all about Jonah discovering that he needs God’s grace as much as the people of Nineveh do.
 Before Jonah would be used by God, he had to be humbled by God.
-He had to learn what Dallas Willard once said: “The sinner is not the one who uses a lot of grace … The saint burns grace like a 747 burns fuel on take off.”
+He had to learn what Dallas Willard once said: “The sinner is not the one who uses a lot of grace… The saint burns grace like a 747 burns fuel on take off.”
 It’s not just the people out there who need God’s grace.
-We need just as much grace as they do, and the sooner we learn that the sooner we’ll be prepared to go.
+We need just as much grace as they do, and the sooner we learn that, the sooner we’ll be prepared to go.

-When we began the process of planting in Liberty Village, I though we would come in strength.
-In the first year of planting, we were brought to our knees in dependance on God.
+When we began the process of planting in Liberty Village, I thought we would come in strength.
+In the first year of planting, we were brought to our knees in dependence on God.
 I felt resentful for a while, until one day my wife Char said to me, “What if brokenness isn’t a distraction from how God wants us to serve, but is actually how God wants us to serve?”
 That question changed everything for me.
 God broke Jonah.
 He broke me too.
 Don’t be surprised if God breaks you in the process of sending you.
 We need God’s grace as much as anyone.

 Boldness

 The place where God sent Jonah was a stronghold of darkness.
-It was the sin centre of the world.
+It was the sin center of the world.
 People were perverse, sadistic, evil.
 To arrive alone with a message from an unknown God against such a city was ludicrous in the extreme.
 To walk in with a message like Jonah did seemed like an exercise in futility.
 And yet it worked!
 God used the message and it changed the entire city.

 To go into Toronto with the message we proclaim also seems ludicrous.
-Here’s the good news we believe: that God so loves this world that he’s redeeming it, both people and all of creation, through the work of King Jesus who lived, died, and rose again, and is coming back to reign.
+Here’s the good news we believe: that God so loves this world that he’s redeeming it, both people and all creation, through the work of King Jesus who lived, died, and rose again, and is coming back to reign.
 His message has both personal and cosmic implications.
 To go into a sophisticated city with a message like this seems crazy — and it’s exactly what God is using to change lives all around us.

 God used brokenness and boldness in Jonah, and he can use these in our lives as well.
 But there’s one more thing we need.